Co-Constructing Alignment: A Participatory Approach to Situate AI Values: Results

 \subsection{Theme 2: Envisioning User Co-Construction Actions and Interfaces}

-We describe the common trends observed in phase 2, focusing on \begin{enumerate*} \item the envisioned co-construction actions (motivated by the articulated alignment goals), and \item the interface features to support these actions. \end{enumerate*}
+We describe the common trends observed in phase 2, focusing on \begin{enumerate*} \item the envisioned co-construction actions (motivated by the articulated alignment goals), and \item the interface features to support these actions, and capture both in an example illustration of a co-construction design space in Fig.~\ref{fig:roles}. \end{enumerate*}